First-principles calculation of coherence length and penetration depth based on density functional theory for superconductors: Abstract

 \section{Abstract}

 We develop a first-principles framework for evaluating the fundamental length scales of superconductivity, namely the coherence length $\xi_0$ and the magnetic penetration depth $\lambda_\mathrm{L}$, within superconducting density functional theory (SCDFT).
 By incorporating finite-momentum Cooper pairs, we formulate a microscopic scheme that enables a consistent and parameter-free determination of $\xi_0$, $\lambda_\mathrm{L}$, and the superconducting transition temperature $T_\mathrm{c}$ on the same theoretical footing.
-Applying the method to representative elemental superconductors, the A15 compound V$_3$Si, and H$_3$S under high pressure, we obtain results in good agreement with available experimental data.
-Furthermore, the unified access to $\xi_0$ and $\lambda_\mathrm{L}$ allows us to construct the Uemura plot entirely from first principles, demonstrating that conventional elemental superconductors systematically exhibit small $T_\mathrm{c}$/$T_\mathrm{F}$, while higher-$T_\mathrm{c}$ systems are characterized by the simultaneous realization of strong pairing and large phase stiffness.
+Applying the method to representative elemental superconductors, the A15 compound V$_3$Si, and H$_3$S under high pressure, we obtain results in good agreement with available experimental and reproduce the type-I/type-II classification across all materials studied.
+The unified access to $\xi_0$ and $\lambda_\mathrm{L}$ further allows us to construct the Uemura plot entirely from first principles, showing that higher-$T_\mathrm{c}$ systems are characterized by the simultaneous realization of strong pairing and large phase stiffness.
 Our results establish a predictive first-principles route to superconducting length scales and provide a microscopic interpretation of empirical correlations in superconductivity.

 {\it Introduction---} Establishing a first-principles description of the superconducting state and quantitatively predicting its physical properties have been central challenges in solid state physics~\cite{doi:10.7566/JPSJ.87.041012,FLORESLIVAS20201,Boeri_2022,Sanna2024,PhysRevB.87.024505,PhysRevB.108.064511,Lucrezi2024}.
-Beyond the evaluation of the superconducting transition temperature ($T_\mathrm{c}$), a microscopic and parameter-free determination of quantities characterizing the superconducting state itself is of fundamental importance, not only for deepening our understanding of superconductivity but also for guiding materials design~\cite{https://doi.org/10.1002/adfm.202404043,sanna2025searchthermodynamicallystableambientpressure} and technological applications~\cite{Dobrovolskiy_2026}.
+Beyond the evaluation of the superconducting transition temperature ($T_\mathrm{c}$), a microscopic and parameter-free determination of quantities characterizing the superconducting state itself is of fundamental importance, not only for deepening our understanding of superconductivity but also for guiding materials design~\cite{https://doi.org/10.1002/adfm.202404043,Sanna2026} and technological applications~\cite{Dobrovolskiy_2026}.

 In this context, superconducting density functional theory (SCDFT)~\cite{PhysRevLett.60.2430,PhysRevLett.86.2984,sanna2021introduction}, which extends density functional theory to the superconducting state, has emerged as a powerful theoretical framework.
 Since its explicit formulation in 2005, SCDFT has been successfully applied mainly to conventional phonon-mediated superconductors~\cite{PhysRevB.72.024545,PhysRevB.72.024546,PhysRevLett.94.037004,PhysRevLett.96.047003,PhysRevB.106.L180501}, enabling quantitative first-principles calculations of $T_\mathrm{c}$.
 More recently, systematic improvements of the exchange-correlation functional~\cite{PhysRevLett.125.057001}, including the effects of plasmons~\cite{PhysRevLett.111.057006,PhysRevB.102.214508} and spin fluctuations~\cite{PhysRevB.90.214504,PhysRevB.94.014503, PhysRevB.101.134511}, have significantly broadened the range of materials accessible within this framework~\cite{Boeri_2022,Sanna2024}.